zaratec/miniCTF-platform/problems/minictf/we-rate-birds/README.md

 Teach students about directory traversal and LFI.

+## Notes

+* Took a bit of time to figure out the path parsing was odd
+* Spent some time thinking about whether `normpath` could be used to craft a path to `flag.txt`
+* Focused a lot on `file`/`filter`-type path prefixes, ignored `dir`-type path prefixes
+* Lot of parts of the source code to think about
+* Believed "can't put filters at the beginning" for a while
+* Tried combining filters rather than directory + filter
+* Avoided tracing source code/understanding it in-depth

+## Guidance

+* Highlight the importance of understanding how the code parses the path
+* Ask how they would parse a path - does the code do the same?
+Suggest that something feels off about that.
+* Ask them to trace some example paths through the `getFile` function to get a better understanding.

 ## Solution

 The website features bird gifs and accompanying descriptions.
 The main point of